-Does My Dog Need a Dentist?
+Does Your Dog Need a Dentist?

 NYC’s top veterinary dentist on bad breath, dental disease, and brushing your dog’s teeth...daily.

 Confession: I tried to brush my dog’s teeth just once.
 She’s a Bulldog with tiny, crooked, crowded teeth.
 At least when I get a glimpse of them.
-On the day I tried to brush them, she wouldn’t open her mouth.
-Not when I was holding a torture device, a.k.a. a dog toothbrush, in hand.
+On the day I tried to brush them, she wouldn’t open her mouth — not when I was holding a torture device, a.k.a. a dog toothbrush, in hand.
 Not if I stroked her chin, not for peanut butter, and not, as a last-ditch effort, if I made strange dolphin noises.
 I couldn’t bear to subject her to it again.
-Instead I use an oral additive in her water and hope that’s enough.
+Instead, I use an oral additive in her water and hope that’s enough.

-How to brush a dog’s teeth
+How to Brush a Dog’s Teeth

+Professional dental cleaning requires general anesthesia, which might sound like a lot for a cleaning.
 “Think about a baby with a mouthful of cavities.
 We understand that a dental visit is a drag but our poor pets don’t know that — it is kind of torturing them,” says Dr. Carmichael.
-An average treatment would be a good look and cleaning of all 42 teeth; a periodontal probe to identify area of disease, lesions, tumors, or broken teeth; and a full set of x-rays.
+An average dog teeth cleaning treatment would be a good look and cleaning of all 42 teeth; a periodontal probe to identify area of disease, lesions, tumors, or broken teeth; and a full set of x-rays.
 The vet will extract any teeth that are severely diseased.
 Most dogs can get away with one professional dental treatment a year, though it’s totally individual.
 Small dogs tend to suffer from more dental problems than larger breeds.

 But what is perhaps more important is what to avoid.
 “I am up to tens of thousands of lost teeth now on account of nylon bones and deer antlers — I can go to a pet store and purchase those in the dental care aisle!” says Dr. Carmichael.
 Also on the skip list are cow hooves, real bones...basically anything as hard as or harder than a tooth.
 He recommends sticking with tough rubber toys like the ones from Kong.
 And one more less obvious scourge is a tennis ball.
 Combine the buzz with sand or grit from dirt and it turns into a grinder that can wear teeth down.
-“Fetch on a Sunday is fine but I don't recommend it as a pacifier,” says Dr. Carmichael.
+“Fetch on a Sunday is fine, but I don't recommend it as a pacifier,” says Dr. Carmichael.

 These sobering warnings about dog oral health scared me straight, so I bought a child’s toothbrush and resolved to try brush my bulldog’s teeth again.
-Not today, she looks so peaceful…but tomorrow.
+Not today; she looks so peaceful…but tomorrow.

 Marisa Meltzer has contributed to The New York Times, Vogue, Vanity Fair, and is the author of This Is Big: How the Women Who Founded Weight Watchers Changed the World (and Me).
 She lives in New York City with her dog Joan.